ejazhussain/blog/source/_posts/AzureAppInsight-Configurations-using-SPFX-Customizer.md

 1. How you can configure Azure Application Insight within SharePoint modern site using SPFX Application Customizer.
 2. How to add custom javascript snippet

-Before i jump into more detail i would like to give credit to **Chris O Brien**.
+Before i jump into more detail i would like to give credit to **Chris O' Brien**.
 He has written wonderful article on.
 [Use an SPFx Application Customizer to add JavaScript (e.g. header) to every page in a site](https://www.sharepointnutsandbolts.com/2017/06/SPFx-Application-Customizer-Global-JS-Page-Header.html)

 ### Step 1 : Create Application Customizer empty project